ircam-ismm/webaudio-tutorials/scheduling/step-sequencer.md

 Now that our buffers are loaded and ready to use, let's create a data structure that will contain the "score" of our step sequencer.

-Our score is defined as follow: for each buffer we define a list (i.e. an `Array`) of values with length equal to the number of steps (e.g. 16) we want, for a given step if the value is `0` the sound won't be played, and if it is `1` the sound is played.
+Our score is defined as follows: for each buffer we define a list (i.e. an `Array`) of values with length equal to the number of steps (e.g. 16) we want, for a given step if the value is `0` the sound won't be played, and if it is `1` the sound is played.
 For example, if the score of the kick track is:

 ```js
 [1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0]